 - Return address of the filing party

 Maryland keeps this filing procedure relatively simple; as long as you fill out all the required information, you’re mostly set to go.
-That said, you do need to include your registered agent’s signature.
-Some states let you get by with just a verbal confirmation of the registered agent’s consent to serve your business; however, in Maryland, the signature acts as confirmation of that consent.
+That said, you do need to include your resident agent’s signature.
+Some states let you get by with just a verbal confirmation of the resident agent’s consent to serve your business; however, in Maryland, the signature acts as confirmation of that consent.

 As long as you have the signature and all of the information filled out correctly, you’ll be good to go.
 You can also file this form online, but there is a slight upcharge.